Da4kek/Heuristic-Algorithms/README.md

 # Heuristic-Algorithms

 ---
+*Before you go through the readme, do check the [wiki](https://github.com/The-DarK-os/Heuristic-Algorithms/wiki).I've put a lot of efforts in there.*

 > A heuristic algorithm is a type of algorithm that uses problem solving, learning, and self-correcting capabilities to find the best possible solution to a problem.
 Heuristic algorithms are used in a variety of fields, including computer science, engineering, and mathematics.
 Heuristic algorithms are often used technique for a variety of reasons:

 * Problems that are too complex to solve using traditional algorithms.